 To properly drive this display, you’ll need a GeForce GTX 1080 Ti graphics card and the latest drivers to enable not only the fast refresh but HDR10 support.
 You’ll also need the Windows 10 update from October 2017 to enable HDR.
 Better yet, get the April 2018 update to add an HDR brightness slider to the Control Panel.
 This is the first screen we’ve seen that utilizes the bandwidth capabilities of DisplayPort 1.4.
 Of course, G-Sync is the tear-eliminating tech of choice and surprisingly, there is no ULMB (ultra low motion blur).
 The panel will also accept 10-bit signals though its native bit-depth is still 8-bits with Frame Rate Conversion (FRC).

 To cement its status as a premium monitor, the PG27UQ includes a factory-certified calibration.
 And we can confirm that it not only meets its claimed specs, but that it’s also one of the most accurate HDR displays we’ve tested.
 There is a lot to see here, so let’s take a look.

 Unpacking & Accessories

 The input pack is typical of a G-Sync monitor.
-You get one each of DisplayPort 1.4 and HDMI 2.0.
+You get one each of DisplayPort 1.4 and HDMI 2.0 (for a comparison of the two, see our DisplayPort vs. HDMI article).
 Both include HDCP 2.2 content protection.
 Fast refresh is only possible through DisplayPort, and HDMI tops out at 60Hz.

 The monitor also comes with a high-quality cable and an external power supply.
 Despite that, the panel has an internal fan that is in operation most of the time.
 If you have a completely silent PC and a dead silent room, you might hear it if you sit very close.
 With even the slightest ambient noise present though, the fan is a non-factor.